VishwaVidhatha/Age-Calculator/README.md

 # Age-Calculator
 Tkinter interface to know exact age

-# Working
+# Sample
 ![Age Calculator Demo](https://github.com/VishwaVidhatha/Brick-Breaker/assets/96835850/af375e44-9034-4a38-be38-179ae3883e7a)

+# Steps

-Two must things to do :-
+Two steps to follow :-
 - Make entire portion of importing picture code as comment (only if you're not willing to import picture)

 - If (you're willing to):-